 Hosting your own Rust server gives you tons of gaming freedom.
 But the process can be long and tedious.
 Plus, if you do it wrong, the server may crash constantly, or worse, never launch at all.
 Fortunately, our team of experts has created this guide on how to host a Rust server to show you the proper steps.

 Rust is an extreme survival game developed by Facepunch Studios.
 Players have to battle hunger, cold, hostile animals, and other players to survive.
 The biggest thrill comes from inviting friends to join your server.
 But unfortunately, you may not get the best gaming experience without your own dedicated Rust server.

-Once you have the appropriate hardware and you follow the guidelines outlined by our team of experts, you’ll be good to go.
+Once you have the appropriate hardware and you follow the guidelines outlined by our team, you’ll be good to go.
 Let’s dive into the step by step process.

 System requirements are the building block of your Rust dedicated server.
 Without the proper specs, your servers will lag and crash constantly.